 Schubert Club Museum | St Paul

-Family-friendly: The museum includes rare instruments and large sculptures of instruments, correspondence of famous composers, and some hands-on exhibits that may be of interest to kids.
+Family-friendly: The museum includes rare instruments and large sculptures of instruments, correspondence of famous composers, and a whole room of hands-on exhibits that are fun and interesting to kids.

 Deals: The Schubert Club is always free to visit.